 Do you consider yourself a person who would contribute to the diversity of the student body of Tufts University School of Medicine?
-(1000 characters)
+(If yes, 1000 characters)

 For this question, you should consider diversity in all its forms: race, ethnicity, language, family background, economic circumstances, education, and past experience.
 Consider how you might interact with a diverse group of medical students and contribute to your class.
 It is not enough to simply say that you are diverse; you need to explain how that makes you a better applicant.
 If you are struggling to come up with ways in which you are diverse, I encourage you to interpret the question broadly and explain how your experiences make you a unique and worthwhile applicant who is going to contribute a unique background, perspective, or experience to Tuft’s class.